jsgosnell/CUNY-BioStats/practice_problems/2020_quizzes_and_exams/Quiz_8_answers.md

 Analysis indicates a significant relationship between dose and systolic blood pressure (F<sub>1,123</sub>=2059, p\<.001), so I reject the null hypothesis.
-Model analysis indicates dosage level explains 94% of the variation in blood pressure (this an example\!).
-There is no need for post-hoc tests in regression\!*
+Model analysis indicates dosage level explains 94% of the variation in blood pressure (this an example!).
+There is no need for post-hoc tests in regression!*

 -   clear explanation of how results relate to your stated hypotheses

 *noted above.*